Winter Homestead Organization

 Now is the time we all need to start thinking about the dreaded word, “taxes.”
 If you own a homestead farm business or write your farming expenses off on your taxes these are all things you need to start thinking about.
 Having paperwork, financial worksheets, and expenses in order as early as November isn’t too soon.
 That way you’re not scrambling in December and January to get it done.
 That time can be spent dreaming, planning, and paper gardening.

-On our homestead, I start planning those weeks ahead of time to helps me be more consistent and know what I need to bring to the table.
+On our homestead, I start planning those weeks ahead of time to help me be more consistent and know what I need to bring to the table.
 If I’ve lost something like a receipt for an expense it gives me time to go back and either print off a new one or ask the company for another receipt.

 As you go through your expenses in preparation for your taxes it helps you reevaluate your financial goals for the new year.
 You can head into it with a really solid financial plan in place.
 Even if it’s just for your farm in general, even if you don’t own a farm business, be sure to have financial goals in place now.
 A lot of people like to wait until January 1st to do it, but a really good budget and a really good system start on January 1st… not sometime in January but on January 1st.